 Make healthy trade-offs.

 Keep in mind that nutritional balance is key—not just for one meal but for foods eaten throughout the day.
-Not enough vegetables in the morning meal?
-Prepare extra carrot, celery, and broccoli sticks with a hummus dip as an afternoon snack.
+Add fruit to the morning meal and serve carrots, celery, and broccoli with a hummus dip as an afternoon snack.

 Take growth and activity levels into account.

 Growing bodies need nourishment.
-And if your kids are physically active to boot, they need plenty of calories to keep them fueled.
-Adler says that having a breakfast that contains protein, fat and carbohydrates helps children feel full and stay focused until lunch.
+And if your kids are physically active, they need plenty of calories to keep them fueled.
+Having a breakfast that contains protein, fat, and carbohydrates helps children feel full and stay focused until lunch.
 Protein choices might include an egg, some nuts, a slice of deli meat or cheese, or a container of yogurt.

 Help your children make healthy choices, even if they’re on the run.

-When time is short, hand your kids something healthy as they head out the door, like a piece of fruit, a bag of nut-and-fruit trail mix, or a whole-wheat tortilla spread with peanut butter or almond butter, and a carton of milk.
-“A fruit-filled shake with milk or yogurt takes only a couple of minutes to drink,” Adler says.
+When time is short, hand your kids something healthy as they head out the door, like a piece of fruit, a bag of nut-and-fruit trail mix, or a whole-wheat tortilla spread with peanut butter or almond butter, and a carton of milk or fortified soy beverage.

 Prep the night before.

 Morning is a busy time for everyone—you included.
-So take ten minutes to think ahead and prep for breakfast the night before.
+So, take10 minutes to think ahead and prep for breakfast the night before.
 Chop up fruit to layer in a yogurt parfait or add to cereal.
 Cut up vegetables for an omelet.
 Mix up muffin or whole-grain waffle batter, cover, and put in the fridge.
-Get out a pan for pancakes or a blender for smoothies.
-Put a bowl of nut-and-fruit trail mix on the table for kids to grab a handful as they walk out the door.